Spanish-speaking Jewish in Uruguay

 Introduction / History

 Jews represent the oldest monotheistic religion of modern times.
 Because of the uniqueness of their history and culture, all Jews have a strong sense of identity.
-Persecution of and discrimination against the Jews have been the historical reasons for their migrations and settlements around the world.
+Persecution and discrimination against the Jews have been the historical reasons for their migrations and settlements around the world.

 What Are Their Lives Like?